tonytw1/squirrel-detector/README.md

 ### Evaluating while training

-In theory we can use the evaluation images we reserved to continually evaluate the models accuracy as it trains.
+We can use the  evaluation images we reserved to continually evaluate the model's accuracy as it trains.

 ```
 export CUDA_VISIBLE_DEVICES=-1